EventSaucePHP/EventSauce/docs/docs/testing/index.md

 Event sourced applications are very easy to test.
 EventSauce ships with test tooling that allows for scenario based testing using a given/when/then structure.
-This kind testing falls under the category of Behavior Driven Development (BDD).
+This kind testing is often associated with Behavior Driven Development (BDD).

-Test written in this style are very expressive, easy to read.
-They also make it very easy to document (and test) business requirements.
+Test written in this style are very expressive and easy to read.
+They also make it very easy to document business requirements.
 The test tooling makes it easy to follow the TDD approach.
 Creating tests (and the required events) often gives very usable insights when modeling your application.